August 30, 2015

 Domain Registrar and Name-Server Provider:

-DynDNS has been myregistrar and also provided Name-Server service for few years now.
-As Name-Server service is coming up to renew, I thought about exploring the market for cheaper alternatives.
-As the cost of being with DynDNS was higher to my liking.
+DynDNS has been my registrar and also provided Name-Server service for a few years now.
+As the Name-Server service is coming up for renewal, I thought about exploring the market for cheaper alternatives.
+The cost of being with DynDNS was higher than I liked.
 To be fair, DynDNS provide excellent service and has few bells and whistles offered along with their service offering.
-But my use-case i.e. running a personal site doesn’t warrant paying for things I don’t use.
+But my use case, i.e. running a personal site, doesn’t warrant paying for things I don’t use.

 No change here